vmcall/ayyxam/README.md

 # ayyxam
-The Danish Ministry of Education recently published a mandatory surveillance program for exams called Den Digitale Prøvevagt (Translation: The Digital Exam Monitor).
+The Danish Ministry of Education recently published a mandatory surveillance program for highschool exams called Den Digitale Prøvevagt (Translation: The Digital Exam Monitor).
 This repository will host a bypass for the respective surveillance software and gradually update to combat their countermeasures..

 ᕕ( ᐛ )ᕗ